GNU-Ymir/Documentations/errors/scope.md

 ## Success scope guard

-The success scope guard is the simplest scope guard that exist, it is just a way to perform operation at the end of a scope if everything went as wanted, and no exception have been thrown.
+The success scope guard is the simplest scope guard that exists, it is just a way to perform operation at the end of a scope if everything went as wanted, and no exception has been thrown.

 ```ymir
 import std::io